kaushik-mula/HTML-CSS/Mini-tasks/001-HTML.md

 ## HTML Task to know usage of basic tags.

-1. Fix the bugs in below snippet
+1. Fix the bugs in below snippet   --- _fixed_

 ```HTML
     <html lang="en">